CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.3.2.1 General Smartphones and Tablets.md

 ### 3.2 Standard requirements

-Together with the basic requirements, the following requirements correspond to the state of the art in the field of general smartphones and tablets.
+Together with the basic requirements, the following requirements correspond to the state of the art in the area of ​​general smartphones and tablets.
 They SHOULD be implemented in principle.

 #### SYS.3.2.1.A9 Use of functional extensions

 Functional extensions SHOULD only be used restrictively.
-If possible, refrain from functional enhancements.
+If possible, you should refrain from functional enhancements.
 The functional extensions SHOULD NOT have automatic access to sensitive information.
 You SHOULD NOT be able to bypass or change the default configuration.

 #### SYS.3.2.1.A10 Mobile Employees Policy [User]

 A mandatory policy for employees to use mobile devices SHOULD be created.
 This SHOULD determine how mobile devices should be used and maintained.
 In it, the topics storage and loss reporting SHOULD be dealt with.
-It should also be clearly forbidden to uninstall management software or to rooted the device.
+It should also be clearly forbidden to uninstall management software or rooted the device.

 #### SYS.3.2.1.A11 Encryption of the file system